- 4 minutes to read

 Tip

-You can ignore old errors; by clicking on the Clear Errors menu item in the Actions button.
-The Resource is then in the OK state until a new entry matches the configuration.
+You can ignore old errors by clicking Clear Errors in the Actions menu.
+The Resource returns to OK state until a new entry matches the configuration.

 Next Step